Skip to Main Content

 Horror Films at the Popular Culture Library

 Looking for a scary movie to watch this October?
-The Browne Popular Culture Library at BGSU has over 2000 films/movies that students can borrow.
-Among these films there are many movies that are perfect for a good scare.
-This libguide will you get started on your horror film search.
+We have a large variety of horror films at the Library that depict various sub-genres of horror including: supernatural, vampire, monsters, slasher, cult classics, comedy/dark humor, telekinesis, zombies/pandemic diseases, and alien invasions.
+This LibGuide will you get started on your horror film search.
 If you are not sure what movie you are looking for yet, please feel free to come visit us on the 4th floor of the library and peruse a list of some of our best horror films.
+Our films are also searchable by keyword, author/creator, or title in Library Search.

 Horror Film Poll